danieljonesdmj/boris-bikes/README.md

 2.5.1 :005 > station.release_bike # Station can release bike.
 2.5.1 :006 > station.bikes # Shows bikes stored in the bikes array.
 ```
+## Further improvements

+Tests need to be isolated and mocked using doubles.
+Tests need to be refactored to meet DRY principles.